Dasyuridae: Characteristics

 Dasyurids are primarily insectivorous, but they will also eat small lizards, fruit, and flowers.
 One of the few exceptions to this rule is the Tasmanian devil, which subsists mainly on vertebrate carrion.
 They have relatively simple digestive tracts, as is typical of insectivores and other carnivores.

-Gestation lasts from 12–16 days, and results in the birth of from two to 12 young, depending on species.
+Gestation lasts from 12 to 16 days, and results in the birth of from two to 12 young, depending on species.
 Smaller species typically breed at least twice a year, while the larger forms tend to breed just once.
 The length of lactation reflects this, with young dunnarts, for example, being weaned after 60–70 days, but young quolls only after 8–9 months.
 Most dasyurid species are sexually mature at one year of age, but, again, the quolls and Tasmanian devil, being larger, take longer to mature and do not reach full adulthood for about two years.

 Adult dasyurids are typically solitary, or travel in small groups of two to three individuals.

+Evolution

+Dasyurids diversified extensively during the Neogene period in both arid and humid habitats, although only taxa adapted to aridity have survived into the present.

+In 2026, the discovery of the Early Miocene species Miyumba chrisdickmani from the Riversleigh World Heritage Area in Queensland extended the confirmed fossil record of the family by more than 10 million years.
+The fossil indicates that dasyurids had already evolved by the Early Miocene, when much of northern Australia was covered by rainforest, providing new insights into the early evolution and historical distribution of the group.